OmBiradar/OmBiradar/README.md

 **`LFX Mentee`** at **[`RSTUF`](https://github.com/repository-service-tuf/repository-service-tuf)**

-> Shot description: I am a vivid explorer, I do competitive programming form 4 years, I work on OSS projects and have contributed a fair amount, my fav domains are - security and optimizations, I explore new things every now & then I hear about them, I follow my childhood dreams, I do photography photography.
+> Shot description: I am a vivid explorer, I do competitive programming from 4 years, I work on OSS projects and have contributed a fair amount, my fav domains are - security and optimizations, I explore new things every now & then I hear about them, I follow my childhood dreams, I walk around along with my camera sometimes - I overdo it sometimes.

 > **Not complaining about hard stuff is how cool stuff is done**.